plone/training/docs/mastering-plone/relations.md

 The speaker is now a relation on talk.
 Available on the TalkView is a subset of attributes of the speaker.
-How would you achieve to show the github handle of the speaker?
+How would you achieve to show the GitHub handle of the speaker?
 It is by now not included in the available attributes.